maple-labs/maple-docs/smart-contracts/funds-distribution-tokens-fdts/basicfundstokenfdt.md

 ### `withdrawFunds`

-Withdraws all available funds for the calling FDT holder.
+Withdraws all available funds for a token holder.

 ```solidity
     function withdrawFunds()